salihawouda2003/renal-transcriptomic-analysis/README.md

 ### Objective
 To process high-dimensional transcriptomic data from the **GSE36059** dataset (400+ kidney biopsy samples) and identify significant biomarkers that distinguish stable grafts from T-cell mediated rejection.

+**Key Results:**
+* Identified a high-confidence interferon-gamma signature (CXCL9, CXCL10, CXCL11) with a >2.0 Log2 Fold Change, consistent with established clinical biomarkers for T-cell mediated rejection.

 ### Technical Implementation
 * **Platform:** Google Colab / Python 3.10